PPC.co

 So make sure you aren’t putting ugly wallpaper in your foyer, okay?

 A quality landing page is important to Google because it shows a website is useful and easy to navigate, just like users want.
-It should be important to you, too, because it can be a key way to transform viewers into customers,
+It should be important to you, too, because a great landing page experience can be a key way to transform viewers into customers.

 Real people will be evaluating your landing pages multiple times so think of what you would score well if you were them and try to include those things.